-This flight flew out of Heathrow Terminal 5, a true marvel of engineering and my favorite airport terminal.
+This flight flew out of Heathrow Terminal 5, a marvel of engineering and my favorite airport terminal.
 In Terminal 5, I had access to the Galleries First Lounge, which I have reviewed.

-British Airways Club World Seat Review
+British Airways Old Club World Seat Review

-The Club World seats themselves on the B747 are identical to those on BA’s B747 and A380.
+The Club World seats on the B747 are identical to those on BA’s B747 and A380.
 Each seat is located within its own cocoon or suite, with a pitch of 72 inches (182 cm), a seat cushion width of 20 inches (50 cm), and in front of each seat, there is a footrest, which acts as an extension of the flatbed.
-The seat reclines to 180 degrees flatbed, and the overall length is a 6ft (183cm).
+The seat reclines to 180 degrees flatbed, and the overall length is 6ft (183cm).
 It can also partially recline to a Z-position for relaxing and watching films.

 There are retractable privacy dividers between adjoining seats, which can be lowered or raised.
 The safety screen must be lowered during the safety briefing, and the crew will lower it when they serve you meals and drinks.

-How to choose the best British Airways Club World Seats?
+Best British Airways Club World Seats

-The upper deck atmosphere is far superior to that of the lower deck, so choose an upper deck seat.
+The upper deck atmosphere is far superior to the lower deck, so choose an upper deck seat.
 Window seats are more private and have more storage space on the upper deck.
-The “honeymoon” center seats on the lower deck, where you’re basically seated as close to the person next to you as you would be in economy, are great if you’re traveling with someone you want to be that close to, but downright awkward when you end up next to a stranger in that configuration.
+The “honeymoon” center seats on the lower deck, where you’re seated as close to the person next to you as you would be in economy, are great if you’re traveling with someone you want to be that close to, but downright awkward when you end up next to a stranger in that configuration.

 Seats 62A, 62K, and 64A on the upper deck are the single best seats since they are the only window seats in the 747 where you will not have to jump over the feet of other passengers (direct aisle access), and they offer more legroom.